Portfolio-Projects42/front-end-projects/docs-projects/blog/introducing-modern-web/index.md

 ### Highlights

-Some of the highlights of our test runner:
+Some of the highlights of my test runner:

 - Headless testing using [Puppeteer](../../docs/test-runner/browser-launchers/puppeteer.md), [Playwright](../../docs/test-runner/browser-launchers/playwright.md), or [Selenium](../../docs/test-runner/browser-launchers/selenium.md). <br>
 - Reports logs, 404s, and errors from the browser.